limegimlet/covid_dataviz/index.md

 #### État d’urgence sanitaire

-n October 14 2020 Emmanuel Macron announced a national health emergency due to pressure on ICUs in urban areas.
+On October 14 2020 Emmanuel Macron announced a national health emergency due to pressure on ICUs in urban areas.
 As a result, <b>since midnight Oct 17 2020, 9 métropoles (shown on map) are under curfew from 21h to 06h for a minimum of 4 weeks</b>, possibly extending to 6.

+In addition to the curfew, to slow the spread the following measures apply to the entire country:

+* No gatherings of more than 6 people in public.

+* Work from home at least 50 %.

+* Festive events in village halls or community centers are forbidden.

+* In enclosed spaces hosting seated spectators, a limit of 5 000 people, with a vacant seat between them.
+For other public-facing establishments where people are seated, the limit is 6 people.

+* Sports training facilities: openings allowed depending on the specific alert status of the département.

 ### How can I see regional breakdowns for the indicators?